ynef/4chan-threads-crawler-written-in-php/README.md

 # 4chan-threads-crawler-written-in-php
-Looks for threads on 4chan that contain specified keywords (settings.php) using php simple html dom parser.
+Looks for threads on 4chan that contain user specified keywords (settings.php) using php simple html dom parser.

 If thread is found, downloads images and saves the thread as a responsive pinterest style gallery.

+Features:

+* Each thread gets their own folder with thread ID as its name
+* Dynamically generates index.php files
+* No database (flat files)
+* Sorts newest threads on top
+* Updates already existing thread if it finds it again

 How to use: